 - root is all powerful.
-Accidentally executing rm -rf / would wipe your whole system. - Other users are 'safer', so never login as root! - If you need to run commands as root, run them from your user account and prefix them with sudo.
+Accidentally executing rm -rf / will wipe your whole system.
+And Unix has no undelete! - Other users are 'safer', so never login as root! - If you need to run commands as root, run them from your user account and prefix them with sudo.

 - 1 Run adduser to add a non-root user.
 Choose your favourite username but use password aptpass again.
-Login group users; invite to group wheel. - 2 Logout as room with exit.
+Login group users; invite to group wheel. - 2 Logout as root with exit.
 Login as your new user. - 3 What happens if you do ls /root?
 And what if you do sudo ls /root?